-Join Marissa Martino interview Kirsten Kinsella, a therapy dog trainer that works with children in NYC.
+Join me on this episode of the Paws & Reward Podcast as I interview Kirsten Kinsella, a therapy dog trainer that works with children in NYC.
 Kirsten shares the tips and tricks that she uses to facilitate successful interactions between kids and dogs and the 5 things you can do today to build better bonds.

-#1: Intentionally facilitate positive interactions for your child and dog.
+#1: Intentionally facilitate positive interactions for kids and dogs

 Relationships take work.
 Building connection and trust between two beings requires everyone to: